China's trade growth accelerates in Sept; exports up 9.9%

 China’s trade growth accelerates in Sept; exports up 9.9%New

-BEIJING (AP) — China’s trade growth accelerated in September as the world’s second-largest economy recovered form the coronavirus pandemic.
-Customs data showed exports rose 9.9% to $239.8 billion, up from August’s 9.5% growth.
+BEIJING (AP) — China’s trade growth accelerated in September as the world’s second-largest economy recovered from the coronavirus pandemic.
+Exports rose 9.9% to $239.8 billion, up from August’s 9.5% growth.
 Imports gained 13.2% to $202.8 billion, up from the previous month’s 2.1% contraction.
-Exporters have benefited from China’s relatively early reopening from shutdowns to fight the virus and from strongglobal demand for masks and medical supplies.
+Exporters have benefited from China’s relatively early reopening from shutdowns to fight the virus and from strong global demand for masks and medical supplies.
 They have been taking market share from foreign competitors that are hampered by anti-disease controls.
 Tuesday’s data showed exports to the United States rose 20.5% to $44 billion despite higher U.S. tariffs, while imports of American goods rose 24.5% to $13.2 billion.